programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 again.
 You should now be in the `Users` directory.

-Navigate back to the desktop, and then back again to `Users`.
-That should take four commands.
+Now try navigating back to the desktop, and then back again to `Users`.
+That should take four commands: `sl YOURUSERNAME`, `sl desktop`, `sl ..`, `sl ..`.
 But you can actually do it with only two.
 You should be at `C:\Users>` right now.
 Instead of typing `sl YOURUSERNAME` and then `sl desktop`, you can just type

 `sl YOURUSERNAME\desktop`